 Channels are the communications link between the DAServer and devices.
 You must create a channel node before you can add device nodes.
-You can create up to 100 channels.

 Before you add a channel, you need to organize and define the topology of the devices being connected.